 The strength of SeniorNet lies with the quality of its tutors.
 Almost all our tutors are members who have taken up computing in the latter years of life and for some just in the last two or three years.
 Our tutors are all volunteers and act not just as teachers but as facilitators, helpers, encouragers, motivators and friends.
 Without their support we could not operate!
 We fully believe in Seniors helping Seniors !

 Tutors operate under the guidelines set out in the Tutor’s Handbook.
-Meetings are held regularly before the start of each block of learning.
+Meetings are held regularly throughout the year.
 Sometimes training days are held in conjunction with other SeniorNets.

 Students showing promise in courses are recommended by the course tutors.
 Prospective members with appropriate skills and background have also offered assistance.
 Besides an understanding of the course material a tutor needs to show empathy with students, to be very patient but at the same time to understand that people learn in different ways and are coping with real issues beyond the Learning Centre door.